Ice and Flame

 The journey will be organized in the maximum comfortable way possible.
 We will camp at our private camping sites with tents, a kitchen and toilets.
 You will always have hot water, tea and coffee.
-There is no need to carry camping gear up the track as our guides and porters will arrange everything for us, including warm sleeping bags.
 We have two professional local mountain guides and a professional photography guide in the crew.
-You can also hire a porter per 1 or per 2 persons (20 kg maximum) who will help you to carry your gear from the hotel to the camp site.
+You can also hire a porter per 1 or per 2 persons (20 kg maximum for each porter) who will help you to carry your gear from our hotel to the camp site and back.

 The hike is easy, along a well-marked prepared track.

 On the second day we will have an elevation gain of 350 m during a 10 km hike.
 Our guides will have a very slow pace, so we will be able to make travel shots on the way to the camp.

 All our best locations will be within 5 to 30 minutes walk from our camp almost without climbing.

 On the fifth day we will have a 300 m elevation gain during an 8 km hike to the Poinsenot from El Chalten.

 On the ninth day we will have a 700 m elevation gain during a 10 km hike.

 There can also be difficulties with staying in a camp because of low temperatures.
 If you are not used to sleeping in tents with 0 C outside, please bring along your own extremely warm sleeping bag (-5-10 C comfort).